Corey Stokes

 Corey Stokes (born April 24, 1988) is an American former professional basketball player.
 He played college basketball at Villanova University and was best known for his three-point shooting.

 High school

 A native of Bayonne, New Jersey, Stokes played high school basketball for head coach Dan Hurley at St. Benedict's Prep School in Newark, New Jersey.
-During his four seasons with the Gray Bees, he was teammates with NBA Star J. R. Smith (Cleveland Cavaliers), Lance Thomas (New York Knicks) and many fellow Division I basketball players, including Eugene Harvey (Seton Hall), David Cubillan (Marquette), and Samardo Samuels (Louisville), among others.
+During his four seasons with the Gray Bees, he was teammates with NBA Star J. R. Smith of the Cleveland Cavaliers, Lance Thomas of the New York Knicks, and fellow NCAA Division I basketball players, including Eugene Harvey (Seton Hall), David Cubillan (Marquette), and Samardo Samuels (Louisville), and others.

 Freshman

 As a freshman in 2003–04, Stokes averaged 8.2 points, 4.3 rebounds, 3.1 assists and two steals per game for a talented Gray Bees squad that finished 29–2 with a runner-up finish in the 2004 Prep A state tournament.